moehriegitt/hob3l/README.md

 ## Running Tests

-After building, tests can be run, provided that the 'hob3l.x' executable can actually be executed.
-It may be (e.g. under Windows) that the local executable does not have the necessary file extension (e.g. `.exe`), so `make test` will not work.
+After building, tests can be run, provided that the 'hob3l.exe' executable can actually be executed (hopefully).
 On systems where it works, use

 ```